ContainedBlargh/pyfqmr-cli/README.md

 ## Motivation

-A simple CLI-tool for handling the details that arise
+A simple CLI-tool for handling the pyfqmr library can be rather handy if you are only interested in reducing the size of an .stl file quickly.

 ## Usage